mccannka/gluten-free-me/README.md

 The following items can be added:

+- Ability to add more than one recipe per user - current platform is considered MVP.
 - Comment on other people’s recipes.
 - Being able to share a recipe on social media.
 - Being able to print out a recipe directly from the site with one click on a button.
+- Tiered levels of access, with the opportunity to partner with third parties and provide a subscription service.

 Technologies
 ======